 As Mary Oliver said so beautifully, through paying attention and communing in nature, we slow down our busy lives and come to face inquiries that stir deep inside.
-Come to the lush hills of Vermont to celebrate the longest days of the year.
+Come to the lush hills of Vermont to celebrate the summer.
 Enjoy the spaciousness and quiet as we sink into the rhythms of the natural world.
 The tranquility and spaciousness of nature supports our meditation practice, and help us discover and connect to our vast and rich outer and inner worlds.

 This camping retreat will be held in “companionable silence” and will include guided mindfulness practices adapted to being in nature.
 The retreat is inspired by Awake in the Wild meditation practices created by Mark Coleman, a long time Spirit Rock Meditation Center teacher from the insight meditation tradition.
 Both Lee and Lin graduated from Mark’s two-year nature meditation teacher training.

 We will offer sitting practices emphasizing opening to our sensory awareness, as well as walks, hikes and wanderings through the nearby fields and forests interspersed with various nature practices.
 Some examples of practices may include the following, but actual practices will vary based on location and weather.

 - Non-Conceptual Awareness: Letting go of existing concepts and focus on direct experience